 (Make quote look cool )

-Proper Nutrition is 80 – 90% of your results!
+Proper Nutrition Accounts for 80-90% of Your Results!

 It is absolutely necessary to combine both the fitness and nutritional components together in order to achieve your ultimate health and fitness goals.

 Most people would like to believe that the workout itself is the most critical component in achieving your fitness goals.